• Skip to main content

 • Sharing needles during intravenous (IV) drug use

-• Having a job that exposes you to human blood and accidental needle sticks, such as a health care worker
+• Having a job that exposes you to human blood and accidental needle sticks, such as a healthcare worker

 • Men who have sex with men